andreasvarga/DescriptorSystems.jl/README.md

 descriptor system realizations.

-The functionality of many of the implemented functions parallel or even extend the functionality of the Control System Toolbox of MATLAB and is similar to that of [`DSTOLS`](https://bitbucket.org/DSVarga/dstools/src/master/) collection of tools.
+The functionality of many of the implemented functions parallel or even extend the functionality of the Control System Toolbox of MATLAB and is similar to that of the [`DSTOLS`](https://bitbucket.org/DSVarga/dstools/src/master/) collection of tools.
 The underlying computational functions are based on the
 [`MatrixPencils.jl`](https://github.com/andreasvarga/MatrixPencils.jl) and
 [`MatrixEquations.jl`](https://github.com/andreasvarga/MatrixEquations.jl) packages.